BLACK-ICEMAN/assignment_1_Cyusa_Bruno-29844/README.md

 ID : 29844
 SQL/DBMS TOOL : Oracle (SQL*PLUS/ SQL Developer)

+# Assignment Overview

+This repository contains an Oracle SQL database model built for Sunrise Supermarket.
+It uses structured relational tables to track customers, manage store inventories, and log individual retail sales.
+Below you will be able to see steps on how to do the following:

+* Create tables with exact primary and foreign key constraints (Customer, Products, Order_items and Orders)
+* Insert data into the tables created using seed records across regional locations, product categories, and transaction histories
+* Execute queries including (Inner join and join operations, aggregations and filtering.

+## Scenario summary

+Sunrise Supermarket sells products to customers who place orders containing one or more items.
+The sample dataset models:

+I. 5 customers based in (kigali [2], musanze, huye and rubavu).
+II.
+8 products across 3 categories (Grocery, Dairy, Beverages).
+III.
+15 Orders capturing historical sales transactions IV.
+30 order_items linking orders to products with quantities.

 ## How to run

 1. Run '01_tables.sql' : To create the four tables (customers, products, orders, order_items).